sabrizzs/hello-world/Intern/callinterview.md

 ## Ideas

-- Good afternoon

-- I'm great and you?

-- sorry, I dont have any camera in my computer

-- sorry, I didn't understand what you said

-- I already worked with Word, PowerPoint, Excel and Outlook when I studied business administration.
-And I still use these tools for some activities.

 - BI reports: I know it is used for creating reports and provide data insights.

 ## Tell me about yourself // introduce yourself